-The new Height of Everest was officially announced from both China and Nepal on December 8, 2020.
+The new Height of Everest was officially announced in both China and Nepal on December 8, 2020.

-There was a long-running debate on the height of Everest however the agreement marked the end to the debate over the precise dimensions of Everest.
+There was a long-running debate on the height of Everest however the agreement marked the end of the debate over the precise dimensions of Everest.

-Over the years the governments around the world have offered up differing estimates of the mountain’s height.
+Over the years governments around the world have offered up differing estimates of the mountain’s height.

 But Nepal and China jointly processed the surveyed data and came up with the final results and the agreement.

-China has previously measured Everest but the previous official measurement was 8844.43 that puts the mountain nearly four meters lower than Nepal’s.
+China has previously measured Everest but the previous official measurement was 8844.43 which puts the mountain nearly four meters lower than Nepal’s.